harishnoone/CalculatorGolangCICD/README.md

 ## Test

-Navigate to the Project's root directory and run the following commands to Test the code.
+Navigate to the Project's root directory to the calculator package and run the following commands to Test the code.

 To run Unit Tests run the below command
 ```go